-The three prerequisites for Capstone 2 are Capstone 1, senior standing, and permission of the department chair.
+The three prerequisites for this course are COS 397, senior standing, and permission of the instructor.
 Permission to register will be granted only to those students who have made enough progress in their project work to indicate a high likelihood of timely project completion.
-This assessment will be made by the department chair, in consultation with the faculty.
 A key factor is the recommendation from the project advisor with additional input from the academic advisor.
+Students should discuss these prerequisites with their academic advisors before seeking help elsewhere.